 I've often wondered why Joseph shared his dreams with his brothers.
 Did he do it out of excitement or spite?
 Did he hope they might start showing him respect?
-We're not told Joseph's motives in the biblical narrative, but the effects of his confession on the brothers are obvious.
 I'm reminded here of the importance of pure motives and wise timing when we talk about the good and exciting things in our lives-even the things God is doing.
-While we can't make others jealous, we don't want to unwisely foster it.
+While we can't make others be jealous of us, we don't want to unwisely foster it.

-PERSONAL REFLECTION: In our age of social media, how can you be thoughtful about what you choose to share and not share based on today's passages?
+RESPOND: In our age of social media, how can you be more thoughtful about what you choose to share and not share based on today's passages?

 Because of Joseph's dreams and Jacob's partiality toward Joseph, the brothers allowed jealousy to overtake their hearts and determine their decisions.
-The Dictionary of Biblical Languages defines of jealousy as, "having a feeling of ill will ranging even to anger, based on a perceived advantage, or a desire for exclusivity in relationship."